AU REVOIR… (NEW SITE LIVE NOW!)

 l.
 Multitool or Swiss Army knife.

 m.
-Toilet paper.
+Roll of toilet paper.

 n.
 Plastic tarp (sounds ridiculous, but you never know- handy for fashioning a rain poncho or tent top; alt solution- pack a few heavy duty garbage bags.).